aavatanskanen/my-new-repository/README.md

 ## Summary

 BarkBuddy AI is a machine learning-powered app that analyzes a dog’s barks, whines, and growls to interpret their emotional state, helping owners better understand their pets.
+BUILDING AI COURSE PROJECT

 ## Background